whleucka/hyper/README.md

 ### Acknowledgements

-We would like to express our gratitude to the following open-source projects that have inspired and contributed to Nebula:
+We would like to express our gratitude to the following open-source projects that have inspired Nebula:

 - Symfony
 - Slim Framework
+- Leaf
 - Laravel